 - Elizabeth Dole is a graduate of Harvard Law School who has served as the U.S. Secretary of Labor and Transportation as well as the president of the American Red Cross.
 In her work as Secretary of Transportation, Dole helped push through legislation requiring all new vehicles to have seat belts and air bags.
 When Dole served with the Red Cross, she helped increase safety standards for blood, saving many lives in the process.

 - Bella Abzug graduated from Columbia Law School and served as a U.S. Representative.
 She helped create the National Women’s Political Caucus and the Women’s Environmental Development Organization.
 Throughout her life, she relentlessly pursued equal rights for all, regardless of gender, race, religion, or sexual orientation.

-Ramos Law Firm wouldn’t be able to serve our community without the support of the women on our team, Chinny Law and Gail Bailey.
-All of us at Ramos Law Firm tip our hats to these female attorneys and the many other women imbued with the same dedication to improving the lives of women in this generation and in many more to come.
+Ramos & Law wouldn’t be able to serve our community without the support of the women on our team, Chinny Law and Gail Bailey.
+All of us at Ramos and Law tip our hats to these female attorneys and the many other women imbued with the same dedication to improving the lives of women in this generation and in many more to come.